bcgov/GDX-Analytics/examples/vue_js_tracker/README.md

 ## Requirements

-This project is built using Vue.js 3, utilizing Vue CLI Service, along with Vue Router for client-side routing.
-It is compatible with Node.js version 16 or higher.
+This project is built using Vue.js 3, utilizing Vite Service, along with Vue Router for client-side routing.
+It is compatible with Node.js version 20.19 or higher.

 ## To run this application

-From the root of the application, run the following commands to install dependencies and serve the application using the vue-cli-service.
+From the root of the application, run the following commands to install dependencies and serve the application.
 This will serve the application from localhost.

 ### Install the project dependencies in the node_modules folder